By Erik Marcus

 Celiac disease is notoriously under-diagnosed.
 Up to 90 percent of people suffering from this condition don’t know they have it.

-The resultant mass-experiment with gluten-free eating undoubtedly caused a number of undiagnosed celiacs to cut gluten from their diets, and consequently witness vast improvements to their health.
+The resultant mass-experiment with gluten-free eating undoubtedly inspired a number of undiagnosed celiacs to cut gluten from their diets, and consequently witness vast improvements to their health.
 But at the same time, only about one percent of people actually have celiac disease.
 So the overwhelming majority of participants in the gluten-free craze probably gained no tangible health benefits.
+And if you’re not sensitive to gluten, cutting it out of your diet means you’re missing out on an excellent source of protein.

-That said, gluten is certainly one of the harder food ingredients to digest.
+That said, gluten is certainly among the harder food ingredients to digest.
 People with digestive problems may well feel better if they cut back on gluten, even if they don’t suffer from celiac disease.
 And there’s always the placebo effect to take into account.
-Undoubtedly, at least some people who claim improved health after going gluten-free have no measurable gluten sensitivity.
+Undoubtedly, at least some gluten-free diet advocates have no measurable gluten sensitivity.

 Growing awareness of gluten intolerance has created a thriving market for gluten-free products.
-These foods have greatly benefited celiacs as well as everyone else who wants to avoid gluten.
+The abundance of gluten-free foods now available has greatly benefited celiacs as well as everyone else who wants to avoid gluten.

 Which Grains Contain Gluten?